CecoMilchev/transaction-watch-dog/README.md

 ### Next Steps

 - Logging
-- Unit/e2e test (we have a gread SOLID-compliant solutions, so the writing them will be a breeze).
+- Unit/e2e test (we have great SOLID-compliant solutions, so adding them will be a breeze).
 - Type definitions
 - More validation